CoralineAda/ambient_spec/README.md

 # AmbientSpec

-AmbientSpec turns your RSpec specs into ambient music.
+AmbientSpec turns your long-running RSpec specs into ambient music.
 Sweet sounds come from passing examples, and gongs signal failing tests.

+(Note that you won't hear anything unless your test suite run is longer than 5 seconds.
+Silence is the most pleasing sound of all.)

 ## Installation